 This stem is tender at first and curls as it begins to grow.
-Almost at the tip of the stem is a swollen area, which tapers to a tender long point.
+Towards the tip of the central stem, you will find a swollen area, that tapers to a tender long point.

 If the scape is left on the garlic plant, it will straighten out and harden and the swelling at the top will become a false-flower.

 This false-flower is unlike a typical flower.
 Rather than petals, the flower is filled with garlic bulbils, or tiny garlic cloves.